lehai-ml/PRScsx/README.md

 # PRS-CSx

+**Added the ability to combine the files using chr/bp instead of rsid**

 **PRS-CSx** is a Python based command line tool that integrates GWAS summary statistics and external LD reference panels from multiple populations to improve cross-population polygenic prediction.
 Posterior SNP effect sizes are inferred under coupled continuous shrinkage (CS) priors across populations.
 PRS-CSx is an extension of the Bayesian polygenic prediction method PRS-CS (https://github.com/getian107/PRScs), described in the article:

 T Ge, CY Chen, Y Ni, YCA Feng, JW Smoller.
 Polygenic Prediction via Bayesian Regression and Continuous Shrinkage Priors. *Nature Communications*, 10:1776, 2019.